-10. 70 km of roads (40 percent more than planned) will be rehabilitated by the end of the year with World Bank funding -- making it possible to use approximately 300 km of the main network.
-Thirteen bridges are being reconstructed, including all bridges on the main road between Sarajevo and the port of Ploce and two bridges on the Sava River connecting Bosnia and Herzegovina to Croatia (contracts for the Orasje bridge will be awarded in early 1997, and works on the Brcko railway bridge have started with USAID financing).
-The EC, the Japanese Government and the World Bank have supplied construction, maintenance, and quarry equipment, as well as asphalt plants.
-The EBRD approved a US\$19.9 million loan for the repair of some 300 km of roads and several bridges in both Entities.
+10. Some 90 km of roads were rehabilitated with World Bank funding, making it possible to use approximately 300 km of the main network.
+Thirteen bridges are being reconstructed (five of those were completed in 1996), including most bridges on the main road between Sarajevo and the port of Ploce and two bridges on the Sava River connecting Bosnia and Herzegovina to Croatia (contracts for the Orasje bridge will be awarded in early 1997, and works on the Brcko railway bridge started with USAID financing).
+The EC, the Japanese Government, and the World Bank supplied construction, maintenance, and quarry equipment, as well as asphalt plants.
+The EBRD approved a US\$19.9 million loan for the repair of some 300 km of roads and several bridges in both Entities.3